QuantEcon/lecture-source-jl/README.md

 wget -qO- https://julialang-s3.julialang.org/bin/linux/x64/1.2/julia-1.2.0-linux-x86_64.tar.gz | tar -xzv
 ```

-### (Optional, for Advanced Users)

-3a.
-To accelerate your builds with [PackageCompiler](https://github.com/JuliaLang/PackageCompiler.jl), run `util/packagecompile.jl`.

-**This will have side-effects for your Julia system** (i.e., it will "bake in" a version of Plots.jl) You can re-run the script again whenever the upstream `quantecon-notebooks-julia` TOML changes, and reinstall Julia to get back to the old sysimg.

 4. Assuming you installed anaconda in your home directory then,
 - Within your home directory, `edit .bashrc`.
 This opens Vim.
 Go to the bottom of the file, and type `i` to enter insert mode.
 - Add something like the following: